Variational simulation of higher-spin systems on qubit-based quantum simulators: Variational framework for encoded qudit simulation

 where $\mathbb{I}$ is the identity and $\sigma^{x,y,z}$ are the Pauli operators.

-If the qudit Hamiltonian $\widetilde{H}$ supports a symmetry $\widetilde{S}$, namely $[\widetilde{H},\widetilde{S}]{=}0$, the corresponding qubit Hamiltonian $H=\mathcal{T}_b\widetilde{H}\mathcal{T}_b^\dagger$ supports an equivalent symmetry $S=\mathcal{T}_b\widetilde{S}\mathcal{T}_b^\dagger$.
-However, even if $\widetilde{S}$ might be a simple local operator the form of $S$ might be complex consisting of several multi-qubit terms in the qubit basis.
+If the qudit Hamiltonian $\widetilde{H}$ supports a symmetry $\widetilde{S}$, namely, $[\widetilde{H},\widetilde{S}]{=}0$, the corresponding qubit Hamiltonian $H=\mathcal{T}_b\widetilde{H}\mathcal{T}_b^\dagger$ supports an equivalent symmetry $S=\mathcal{T}_b\widetilde{S}\mathcal{T}_b^\dagger$.
+However, even if $\widetilde{S}$ might be a simple local operator the form of $S$ might be complex consisting of several multiqubit terms in the qubit basis.
 It has been shown that in VQE simulations, the most resource efficient approach to benefit from the symmetries is to incorporate them in the design of the circuit such that $[U(\vec{\theta}), S]{=}0$~\cite{Lyu2023symmetryenhanced}.
 In this situation, the circuit preserves the symmetries in the initial state and thus makes the VQE simulation easier.
 The problem is that if the symmetry operator $S$ is complex itself then designing such a circuit becomes challenging.
 This is often the case for mapping qudits to qubits.
-Therefore, an alternative mapping might be exploited, namely symmetry encoding.
-This approach maps each $d$-level basis state $\ket{\widetilde{j}}$ into a superposition of $d{-}1$ computational qubit states with exactly $j$ excitations:
+Therefore, an alternative mapping might be exploited, namely, symmetry encoding, which is also known as Dicke state encoding~\cite{Dicke1954}.
+This approach maps each \(d\)-level basis state \(\ket{\widetilde{j}}\) into a superposition of \(\binom{d-1}{j}\) computational qubit states with exactly \(j\) excitations: